chrisjohnston1986/reading-notes/README.md

 - **Trust the process**
 - **No one was good when they started learning it.**

-Link to My Github pofile: (https://github.com/chrisjohnston1986)
+Link to My [Github profile]: (https://github.com/chrisjohnston1986)